ros2/ros2_documentation/source/Tutorials/Quickstart.rst

 About
 -----

-This a series of articles that should help you get up and running with creating your first ROS 2 package.
+This a series  is intended for developers who want to learn how to create their own packages in ROS 2.
+It is not meant for people who want to use ROS 2 with it's existing packages.

 Prequisites
 -----------